 Published on Jan 06, 2018 and last reviewed on May 25, 2020 - 5 min read

-The exact cause is yet to be established, but it is known to be brought about by cyclic hormonal changes in the woman's body.
+It is known to be brought about by cyclic hormonal changes in the woman's body.
 The levels of the female hormones estrogen and progesterone fall rapidly if you do not get pregnant after the ovulation has occurred.

-PMS affects some women more than others.
+Premenstrual Syndrome affects some women more than others.
 A very severe form of PMS known as premenstrual dysphoric disorder (PMDD) is also experienced by some, but it is not as prevalent as PMS.

 There are no specific tests available to diagnose PMS.
 Tests are often performed to rule out other conditions that can cause similar symptoms such as depression, edema, chronic fatigue syndrome, hypothyroidism, and irritable bowel syndrome.
 The disappearance of symptoms after the arrival of a period is considered as the telltale sign.

 Premenstrual Syndrome vs. Early Pregnancy: Unfortunately, both premenstrual syndrome and early pregnancy can have very similar symptoms, and if a period is missing, it is not possible to say for sure which one it is, without taking a pregnancy test.

 What would help is maintaining a menstrual diary to make a note of your symptoms or keeping track of their recurrence through a phone app.
 This habit would not only help your doctor make a diagnosis but also help you know your body better.
 The presence of these symptoms during the premenstrual phase for three continuous cycles conclusively points to a diagnosis of PMS.